Peddabrahmadevam railway station

-Peddabrahmadevam is an Indian Railways station in Peddabrahmadevam, a village in East Godavari district of Andhra Pradesh.
+Peddabrahmadevam is an Indian Railways station in Peddabrahmadevam, a village in Kakinada district of Andhra Pradesh.
 It lies on the Visakhapatnam–Vijayawada section and is administered under Vijayawada railway division of South Central Railway zone.
 Six trains halt in this station every day.

 History

 Between 1893 and 1896, 1288 km of the East Coast State Railway, between Vijayawada and was opened for traffic.
 The southern part of the East Coast State Railway (from Waltair to Vijayawada) was taken over by Madras Railway in 1901.